 Gideon might have served quite well as the king, even while accrediting God.
 After all, Gideon was the one anointed by Jehovah.
 Who better to be king, if king there should be?
 In v.
 8.23, Gideon places the Lord at the head of his nation, “I will not rule over you, neither shall my son rule over you: the Lord shall rule over you.”

-The people of the Jezreel Valley suffered decades of assault by the nomadic tribes, such that it had become a regular course of the event.
-How badly would they seek leadership from what was now recognized as a strong, blessed and noble family?
+The people of the Jezreel Valley suffered years of assault by the nomadic tribes.
+How badly would they seek leadership from what was now recognized as a strong, blessed, and noble family?
 How odd that Gideon would not accept kingship, which was within his province, but proceed to order the making of an ephod, wherewith he had no province to do so.
-At this point, Gideon seems to be about doing what he considered his own ideas.
+At this point, Gideon seems to be about doing what he considered his own best resolutions.

 It is peculiar that there is no mention of Gideon seeking God on this matter of kingship.
 When matters concerning advancement arrive, that is the time for prayer, not reaction.
 Gideon’s self-effacement occurs at an inopportune time, for it does not allow him to do the best action, but instead sets up a much worse action.
 At a time of promotion, wisdom dictates great care be taken, for even those things you have most cherished in yourself can stand in the way.
-Forces you know not of may suddenly array themselves, values of unworthiness long-held, almost any form of lack, and values concerning self-denigration.
+Forces you know not of may suddenly array themselves, values of unworthiness, almost any form of perceived lack, and other attitudes which don’t belie leadership.

-The second decision will lead to big problems, not only within the nation but within his own family.
+A second decision Gideon makes will lead to big problems, not only within the nation but within his own family.
 Gideon then proceeds to collect the captured golden earrings of the enemy.
 Noted for wearing earrings, the Ishmaelites would have many of them.
 Each man brought forth his earrings from slaughtered foes.
-These along with other gold were cast into an image– an ephod, a sacred object.
+These along with other gold were cast into an image—an ephod, a sacred object.
 The ephod is a functioning memorial, it is to be used.

 Of what use is an ephod?
-An alter would be constructed for the ephod, and it would almost certainly be used as an oracle.
+An altar would be constructed for the ephod, and it would almost certainly be used as an oracle.
 Prayers and offerings would be made when a special request might be granted, or for special counsel when an important matter might be in question.
 It might be used during times of celebration.
-It is sometimes considered a conduit toward God but is false in that very idea.
+It is considered a conduit toward God.
+This is a false idea.
 Man is intended to seek God directly.
 Regardless of its use, however, one outstanding point survives: it should never have been fashioned in the first place. “…and all Israel went thither a whoring after it,” Judges 8.27.*